 When her youngest child left the nest for college she pursued another dream, her move to the Caribbean island of Anguila.
 Traveling between Connecticut and the Caribbean while operating The Institute of Healing Arts and Sciences, her certificate programs included group process experiences on Anguila.

 Dorothy returned home to New England in 2006, heeding the call of a new dream.
-Now an author, international public speaker, mentor, and coach, she shares her message with the world: We dream for a reason, and our dreams are meant to come true.
+Now an author, international public speaker, and coach, she shares her message with the world: We dream for a reason, and our dreams are meant to come true.

 Back to Home Page.